MoHoushmand/mo/_sources/quantum_computers/spin_qubits/spin_qubits_op.md

 :class: orange

-As discussed in the lecture, in order to read out the state of a spin qubit in a quantum dot, we move the Fermi level of the reservoir in between the two spin states.
+As discussed in order to read out the state of a spin qubit in a quantum dot, we move the Fermi level of the reservoir in between the two spin states.
 Then, only a spin-up electron can tunnel out of the dot to one of the available states in the reservoir.
 A spin-down electron will remain trapped inside the quantum dot.
 Which could be a limiting factor of this readout protocol?

 ```